Coverage and Bias of Street View Imagery in Mapping the Urban Environment

-The research proposes a novel indicator system to describe the extent of feature-level SVI coverage in two dimensions, namely the completeness and frequency.
-Taking single building as an observation, the completeness indicator measures how thoroughly the unique sampling points from the open facades of building can be viewed from surrounding SVIs.
-Specifically, the \textit{Completeness of SVI Coverage for Individual Building} (\textit{CoC-B}) is given by the Formula \ref{eq:exposure}, as the ratio of the visible sampling points with respective to all the sampling points that are available from public facades for a single building.
-CoC-B reflects the representatives of building information captured by SVI compared to what building conveys in public.
-In terms of frequency, the indicator represents the total number of lines of sight that reach one building and from the surrounding SVIs.
-Lines of sight between the same SVI and building but through different sampling points are counted as independent occurrences.
+We propose a novel indicator system to describe the extent of element-level SVI coverage in two dimensions, namely the completeness and frequency.
+Taking SVI coverage on a single building as an example, the completeness indicator measures how thoroughly the open facades of a building can be viewed from surrounding panoramic SVIs.
+Specifically, the \textit{Completeness of SVI Coverage for Individual Building} (\textit{CoC-B}) is given by the Formula \ref{eq:exposure}, as the ratio of the visible building sampling points with respect to all the sampling points that are available from public facades for a single building. \textit{CoC-B} reflects the representativeness of building information captured by SVI compared to what building conveys in public.
+In terms of frequency, the indicator represents the total number of lines of sight that reach one building and from the surrounding panoramic SVIs.
+Lines of sight between the same SVI and building pair, but through different building sampling points are counted as independent occurrences.
 Since larger buildings with longer facades naturally have a higher probability of being viewed, these occurrences are weighted by the building's perimeter.
 The \textit{Frequency of SVI Coverage on A Single Building} (\textit{FoC-B}) is given by the Formula \ref{eq:frequency}.
-A higher FoC-B indicates there is a higher probability a building can be viewed in urban environment.
+A higher \textit{FoC-B} indicates there is a higher probability a building can be viewed in urban environment.

-where: \begin{itemize} \item $U_{\text{seen}}$ denotes the actual number of unique sampling points visible from the surrounding SVIs. \item $U_{\text{avail}}$ represents the total number of unique sampling points available around the building, providing a measure of the potential for SVI coverage.
+where \begin{itemize} \item $U_{\text{seen}}$ denotes the actual number of unique sampling points visible from the surrounding panoramic SVIs. \item $U_{\text{avail}}$ represents the total number of unique sampling points available around the building, providing a measure of the potential for SVI coverage.

 \end{itemize}